FarronF/limerick-council-meetings/meetings/2016/05/23-Full Meeting of Limerick City and County Council/Minutes of Special Meeting - 14th March 2016.md

 added that making her father proud had never been a difficult task to her or her siblings

 since her father had relished even their smallest achievements.
-She stated that she knew--- **3**
+She stated that she knew
+---
+**3**

 that he would have been overjoyed to see her taking a seat on the Council that he had held